SitecoreMVC/theBook/README.md

-# Sitecore MVC - the Book
+# Sitecore MVC - the Community Book

 This is the first open source crowdsourced book on Sitecore MVC.
-It is going to be entirely written using **Markdown** and hosted here on [GitHub](https://github.com/SitecoreMVC/theBook).
+It is going to be entirely written using **Markdown** and hosted on [GitHub](https://github.com/SitecoreMVC/theBook).

 After having researched online for good resources on Sitecore MVC, I found that there are bits and pieces of information here and there, some of great quality.
 This gave me the idea that, working together, the Sitecore community has the potential to be able to create a valuable book about this topic.
 So I opened the [SitecoreMVC](https://github.com/SitecoreMVC) GitHub account and started tweeting about this idea.